Skip to main content

 Rule Application Order

-Example: All Rules Apply
+Example: Complementary Rules

-• Subdirectory config: (name (equals specific_name))
+• Subdirectory config: (enforce (dune (library (name (is_suffix _internal)))))

-• Result: Both constraints are enforced
+• Result: Both constraints are enforced together on libraries in the subdirectory

 Design Rationale